2 stars-for headache2.5 stars-for overall main purpose

 in spirit; neither of true grit nor integrity.
 Just too self-involved, engulfed in their grief, their plight

-of the "bigger" picture, if you ask me.
+, and devoid of the "bigger" picture, if you ask me.
 Heroines like these are lost on me.
 They exhaust me.
 Yet, I understand the personality complex because I think I know some people like Jocelyn.
 Emo, much!